Building Self Esteem: An Overview For Parents

-Building a healthy self esteem in our kids is the cornerstone for their emotional health.
-If we want our kids to grow up into secure, confident, joyful individuals without deep insecurities and self esteem issues, we need to ensure that they have a healthy self esteem.
+Building healthy self-esteem in our kids is the cornerstone for their emotional health.
+If we want our kids to grow up as secured, confident, and joyful individuals without deep insecurities and self-doubt issues, we need to ensure that they have healthy self-esteem.

 How do we do that?

-While the series of videos in our parenting program topic, Building Self Esteem outline all the components that we need to work on, to equip our kids with healthy self esteem, I will give you a sneak peek into each of these components or chapters:
+While the series of videos in our parenting program topic, Building Self Esteem outlines all the components that we need to work on, I will give you a sneak peek into each of these components or chapters:

-- Communicating to our kids wholeheartedly: Ditch those cell phones and gadgets and ensure that you spend quality time with your kids every day, with active listening and complete honest attention.
+- Communicating with our kids wholeheartedly: Ditch those cell phones and gadgets and ensure that you spend quality time with your kids every day, with active listening and complete honest attention.
 They need you to that.
-Learn more about this in this video on Lack of Communication.

-- Fill their lives with secure loving touch.
-Yes, bring in those hugs, hair ruffles and the likes to show some warm affection.
-Watch this video to know more.
+- Fill their lives with a secure and loving touch.
+Yes, bring in those hugs, hair ruffles, and the likes to show some warm affection.

-- Appreciation and motivation help put your kids on a path of success and healthy self confidence.
-Want to know how to go about this?
-Watch this video on Appreciation.
+- Appreciation and motivation help put your kids on the path of success.

 - Want to ensure that your kids do not develop acute emotional issues?
 Understand the different kinds of abuse that kids experience: emotional.
 Physical, mental and intellectual and ensure that you never even inadvertently put your kids through any of this.
 This video on Abuse will equip you with all that you need to know.

-- The thin line between harsh discipline and tough love needs to be understood, recognized and avoided to help your kids have a healthy self esteem.
+- The thin line between harsh discipline and tough love needs to be understood, recognized and avoided to help your kids have healthy self-esteem.
 Learn all about it here.

-Watch all the videos in this series on building self esteem and help your kids be brimming with joy and healthy self esteem.
+Want to build self-esteem and help your child be brimming with joy?
+Don’t worry, we got you covered.
+WOW Parenting has a complete module course on Building Self-Esteem in a child.
 This series will also help you anchor yourself to some pertinent parenting wisdom and will set the tone to explore and understand the other videos in our parenting program.